 This is a standard e-tray exercise.
 We’ve written in detail about how to succeed in E-Tray exercises elsewhere on the site, so head over to that article for more expert advice and guidance.

 - This Civil Service Fast Stream Assessment Centre PDF goes into much more detail on each aspect of the Fast Stream assessment centre.

 - You can apply for the Civil Service Fast Stream assessment centre here.

 - This Guardian article is a very interesting read: ‘How To Join The Civil Service Fast Stream‘

 - Useful reviews of the Fast Stream from successful candidates on the Job Crowd.

 - You can practice the Civil Service Fast Stream assessment centre verbal & numerical tests here

 - Interesting short blog post from the Fast Stream Chief Psychologist on how to succeed at the assessment centre.

 Thanks and good luck!

-I hope you enjoyed this free guide?
+We hope you enjoyed this free guide?
 Good luck in your future career and at your Civil Service Fast Stream assessment centre.